bradjacobs/jdbc-log/README.md

 # Additional Notes
 ## Known Issues
 1. The SQL statement is logged immediately **BEFORE** the SQL is actually executed (so it gets logged even if there was a SQL Exception)
-2. SQL param logging NOT supported when setting CallableStatements by parameter _Name_
+2. SQL param logging NOT supported when setting CallableStatements parameter by _Name_
 3. All dates are logged using the UTC timezone by default.
 4. Project still needs javadocs and Readme updates.
+5. Still making code tweaks sporadically.
 ## Testing
 ### What WAS Tested
 1. Most 'happy path' cases,